 It is one of my favourite museums and a must-visit in London.
 The collections and exhibitions are amazing, and the building itself is stunning.
 It’s a beautiful place to have lunch in the museum’s decorative dining room.

-The book’s preface refers to the civil war that raged in China between 1850-1864.
+The book’s preface refers to the civil war that raged in China between 1850 and 1864.
 The Taiping Civil War was between the Qing dynasty and the Taiping Heavenly Kingdom.

-The Second Opium War was around this time, which resulted in more land in Hong Kong (the Kowloon Peninsula) being relinquished to Britain by the Qing Dynasty.
+The Second Opium War occurred around this time, and the Qing Dynasty relinquished more land in Hong Kong (the Kowloon Peninsula) to Britain.

 So many of these precious traditional Chinese patterned ornaments managed to make their way to Britain during this chaotic time in China.
 Many of these ended up at the V&A and are documented in this book.

-The Red & Green Floral Chinese Pattern Designs
+Red & Green Floral Chinese Pattern Designs 1-8

 1. Traditional Chinese Patterns – Green with Red & Yellow Flowers